In running forums and Facebook groups across the internet debate rages on about what is the best kit for running an ultra marathon in.

 If leggings are part of the mandatory kit list then it’s a pair of The North Face Motus tights that I use for no other reason that I like The North Face products (bet you can’t tell can you!) and they were on offer at the time.
 Again something I very rarely wear but i know if something happens and my pace slows or the weather deteriorates then they are there waiting to spring into action.

 I have two waterproof jackets that I rotate depending on the conditions.
 If the weather is good and I can be confident that I won’t need a jacket then I use a The North Face Storm Stow jacket for the simple reason that it is very lighteight and packs down very small allowing me to save some weight.
-Whilst featuring fully taped seams it is more of a rain jacket than something to wear in the mountains in winter but for it’s intended purpose it does a fine job.
+Whilst it does feature fully taped seams and passes kit check it is more of a rain jacket than something to wear in the mountains in winter but for it’s intended purpose it does a fine job.

 If I know the weather is going to be bad and I need that extra protection then after much deliberation I chose a Jack Wolfskin Exolight Soft Shell Jacket.
-Whilst not marketed as a running jacket it has all the features I require in a jacket chosen to keep me dry and warm in the mountains.
+Whilst not marketed as a running jacket it has all the features I require in a jacket to keep me dry and warm in the mountains.
 It has a good hood and several big pockets and being a soft shell rather than a hard shell jacket I find it much more comfortable to wear.
-I’ve worn this jacket in some horrendous conditions and it has performed very well each time.
+I’ve worn this jacket in some horrendous conditions and it has performed very well each time, keeping the rain out and keeping me dry.
+It also has much higher levels of breathability than Gore-text jackets I’ve used in the past.
 I would have no hesitation in recommending this jacket to anyone.

 Race pack and hydration vest

-I’m leaning towards the s-lab as my pack of choice as i think out of all the packs i used it allows you to reach kit and food the easiest when on the move.
-The other packs i’ve tried something need you to stop, take the pack off and get things out.
-With the salomon and its huge range of easy to reach open mesh everything is on hand.
+I’m leaning towards the s-lab as my pack of choice as i think out of all the packs I have used it allows you to reach kit and food the easiest when on the move.
+The other packs I’ve tried I don’t like because when you need something you have to stop, take the pack off and get things out.
+With the Salomon and its huge range of easy to reach open mesh pockets everything is on hand and you can reach when on the move.

 I always wear a cap, mostly back to front, for the simple reason that it keeps sweat out of my eyes.
 I know you think I wear it backwards to be hip and down with the kids but the simple reason is that the peak distracts me if I wear it the right way round.
 Cap of choice is The North Face Flight Series as its lightweight and not too thick so my head doesnt get too warm.